ltrybuch/lib-themisui/themis_components/thDropdown/readme.md

 ---
 ### Notes

-- The types `standard`, `destroy`, and `create` are accepted to color the button.If a type is not given it will set the button color to blue.
+- The types `destroy`, `create`, and `secondary` are accepted to color the button.
+If a type is not given it will set the button color to blue.

   ```
   <th-dropdown name="New" type="create" list="menuItems"></th-dropdown>